miguelvb/lotr_cards_set/README.md

 set = "XXXXXXX" for the set you want to generate the card images.
 Example: set = "The-Hunt-for-Gollum"

-Before you run the next python file, you have to add at the end of the jpg files, before the extension the string "-QUEST" when a card is a quest.
-This will enable the program to put those cards at the end, in landscape format.
-Example:
-The card-image name: A-New-Terror-Abroad-2A.jpg has to be modified to A-New-Terror-Abroad-2A-QUEST.jpg

 Once this is done, run *get_images_set.py*

 On file cards_to_pds substitute the line beginning with